-Are you one of the thousands pulling your hair out trying to figure out how you’re going to pay your credit card bills?
-Using your credit cards wisely and sensibly will help you avoid financial problems and establish a strong credit rating, so here’s some information to help you get your credit card problems under control.
+Are you one of the thousands of people pulling your hair out trying to figure out how you’re going to pay your credit card bills?
+Using your credit cards wisely and sensibly will help you avoid financial problems and establish a strong credit rating.
+So here is some information to help you start using your credit cards wisely.

 Consider what you are looking for in a credit card:

-- Be wary of companies offering cards with a low introductory interest rate that often lasts for only a brief period of time, after which they become considerably higher.
+- Be wary of companies offering cards with a low introductory interest rate that often lasts for only a brief period, after which they become considerably higher.

 - The average interest rate for credit cards is over fifteen percent.
 Choose a credit card with no annual fee.
 Credit card issuers are paid a percentage from the vendor each time you make a purchase.
 Many companies have waived the annual fee to attract customers

 - Send in your payment well ahead of the due date.
 Issuers may charge late fees, and late payments could result in a considerably higher interest rate than the advertised rate.

 - Avoid cards offering a high credit limit.
 There is a high potential to overspend.
 Instead, pay down your balance before using your card to make additional purchases.

 The bottom line is by using your credit cards wisely you can reduce adverse effects of credit cards and maximize the benefits by spending wisely, using self-discipline, and paying off your balance as quickly as possible to avoid unnecessary fees.